wf8/sumac/README.md

 SUMAC will assemble supermatrices for any taxonomic group recognized in GenBank, and is optimized to run on multicore systems by utilizing multiple parallel processes.
 Please see the [SUMAC user manual](https://rawgit.com/wf8/sumac/master/manual/SUMAC_Manual.pdf) for many more details.

+SUMAC works on OSX and Linux.
+Windows is not currently supported, however I hope to add support soon.

 ### Requirements:

     Python 2.7